Food Processor compared with Mixer Grinder

-The best food processor in India is the Preethi Zodiac food processor as shown in the picture here.
-The Preethi food processor model Zodiac combines the mixer grinder, slicing, mincing and kneading functions into one machine which can be called a Food Factory.
+The best food processor in India is the Preethi Zodiac-2 food processor as shown in the picture here.
+There is a full page about Preethi Zodiac-2, considered the best food processor in India.
+The Preethi food processor model Zodiac-2 combines the mixer grinder, slicing, mincing and kneading functions into one machine which can be called a Food Factory.
 What a food factory means is a kitchen mixer grinder with the addition of slicing and dough making functions.
-The latest and best food processor in India is the Preethi Zodiac Select MG-227 750-Watt model.
+The latest and best food processor in India is the Preethi Zodiac Select MG-235 750-Watt model.

 One single shaft drives both the mixer grinder jars and the food factory chopping and kneading attachment.
 The mixer grinder jars can be run at high speed, but the food chopper and kneeding attachments should be run at slower speeds to ensure more efficient slicing and kneeding work.

-The MRP of the new model Preethi Zodiac Select MG-227 is Rs.10,765-, but normally it is sold at heavy discount online at Amazon India.
-Here is the link to check the latest online price of Preethi food processor model Zodiac.
+The MRP of the new model Preethi Zodiac Select MG-235 is Rs.14,378-, but normally it is sold at heavy discount online at Amazon India.
+Here is the link to check the latest online price of Preethi food processor model Zodiac2 MG235.

 Below we have a demo video of the Preethi food processor Zodiac model